brad-sturt/LDRSolver/README.md

 This repository is organized into the following directories:

-* `examples/` Contains the scripts for performing the numerical experiments with active set method.
+* `examples/` Contains the scripts for performing the numerical experiments with the novel reformulation technique and the active set method.
 The output of executing the scripts is saved in the `output/` directory.
 	*  `bental.jl`  After loading the script into the Julia terminal, the code is executed using the main function.
 *  `src/` Contains the code for the acive set method.
-	*  `algorithm_full.jl` Contains the code for the active set method.
+	*  `algorithm_full.jl` Contains the code for the novel reformulation technique and the active set method.
-  	*  `lp_solvers.jl` Contains the code for solving the robust counterpart
+  	*  `lp_solvers.jl` Contains the code for solving the traditional robust counterpart (for comparison).
   	*  `utils.jl` Contains the code for detecting nonzero coefficients in the robust optimization problem.

 ## Requirements

-The scripts from the directory `julia_scripts` were tested using the Julia programming language (version 1.5.2) with the following packages and versions:
+The scripts from the directory `examples/` were tested using the Julia programming language (version 1.5.2) with the following packages and versions:
 * JuMP v1.3.1
 * Gurobi v0.11.3.